Adrian Lamo: Personal life and death

 Lamo was known as the "Homeless Hacker" for his reportedly transient lifestyle, claiming that he spent much of his travels couch-surfing, squatting in abandoned buildings, and traveling to Internet cafés, libraries, and universities to investigate networks, sometimes exploiting security holes.
 He usually preferred sleeping on couches, and when he did sleep on beds, he did not sleep under covers.
-He also often wandered through homes and offices in the middle of the night, by the light of a flashlight.
+He was taken in by Bill and Debbie Scroggin in rural Wichita, Kansas for a time before being kicked out.
+He often wandered through their house and home office in the middle of the night, by the light of a flashlight.

 Lamo was bisexual and volunteered for the gay and lesbian media firm PlanetOut Inc. in the mid-1990s.
 In 1998, he was appointed to the Lesbian, Gay, Bisexual, Transgender, Queer and Questioning Youth Task Force by the San Francisco Board of Supervisors.

 Lamo used a wide variety of supplements and drugs.
 His wife, Lauren Fisher, called his drug use "body hacking".
 One of Lamo's preferred supplements was 'kratom' (Mitragyna speciosa), which he used as a less-dangerous alternative to opioids.
 In 2001, he overdosed on prescription amphetamines.
 After he turned in Manning, his drug use escalated, but he later claimed that he was in recovery.

 In a 2004 interview with Wired, an ex-girlfriend of Lamo's called him "very controlling", alleging "he carried a stun gun, which he used on me".
 The same article claimed a court had issued a restraining order against Lamo; he disputed the claim, writing: "I have never been subject to a restraining order in my life".

 Lamo said in a Wired article that, in May 2010, after he reported the theft of his backpack, an investigating officer noted unusual behavior and placed him under a 72-hour involuntary psychiatric hold, which was extended to a nine-day hold.
 Lamo said he was diagnosed with Asperger syndrome at the psychiatric ward.

 For a period of time in March 2011, Lamo was allegedly "in hiding", claiming that his "life was under threat" after turning in Manning.

 Lamo died on March 14, 2018, in Wichita, Kansas, at age 37.
 Nearly three months later, the Sedgwick County Regional Forensic Science Center reported that "Despite a complete autopsy and supplemental testing, no definitive cause of death was identified."
 Many bottles of pills were found in his home, some of which were known to cause severe health problems when combined with kratom.
 As a result, evidence points to an accidental death due to drug abuse.